jweinst1/Oblivion/README.md

 Try out Oblivion on the playground, or read the guide to see how it all works!

+## Installation

+To Install Oblivion, use the following shell command

+``$ npm install -g oblivion-js`

+To compile an `.obl` file, use the following `oblivion` command

+`$ oblivion yourfilename.obl`

+The stdout will be logged to your console and the svg output will be written to a file.

 ## `Language Guide`:

 ## Output